 Unexploded Ordnance: Munda Airfield was the busiest allied airfield during World War 2 and is known to still contain unexploded ordnance (UXO).
 In the south eastern area of the airfield is an old bunker which is filled with scrap metal and potential UXO.
-The DFAT works at MUA in 2017 undertook a survey for UXO in some areas of the airfield and removed over 10,000 live pieces of UXO.19 As part of the SIRAP works, there will be another UXO survey for the drainage extension and upgrade works, and Contractor Laydown Area No. 2 prior to commencement of works.
+The DFAT works at MUA in 2017 undertook a survey for UXO in some areas of the airfield and removed over 10,000 live pieces of UXO.29 As part of the SIRAP works, there will be another UXO survey for the ATCT works prior to commencement of works.